 Common cancer tips sheets

 Should we try to make a consistent template Carrie was on the SEER manager QIA meeting and discussed how SEER has a program called Rare Chat where they create a tip sheet template to help central registrars with coding and consolidating rare cancers.
-It would help to have a consistent template for rare or common cancers and Peggy Adamo offered to share the Rare Chat template.
+It would help to have a consistent template for rare or common cancers and Peggy Adamo offered to share the RareCats template.

 Collaborate with NCRA – They also have a similar tip sheet on the NCRA website.